Skip to main content

 Collecting logs and metrics for Apache

-Sumo Logic supports collection of logs and metrics data from Apache in both Kubernetes and non-Kubernetes environments.
+Sumo Logic supports the collection of logs and metrics data from Apache in both Kubernetes and non-Kubernetes environments.
 Please click on the appropriate link below based on the environment where your Apache farms are hosted.

 In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about it here.The diagram below illustrates how data is collected from Apache in Kubernetes environments.
 In the architecture shown below, there are four services that make up the metric collection pipeline: Telegraf, Telegraf Operator, Prometheus, and Sumo Logic Distribution for OpenTelemetry Collector.